salaboy/zeebe-knative-worker/README.md

 The worker expose HTTP Endpoints to recieve Cloud Events that can be propagated to workflows.

-- / POST - > Receive Cloud Event via HTTP
+- / POST - > Receive Cloud Event via HTTP that will map to a Job
-- /signal POST -> Receive a Cloud Event that will be forwarded as a BPMN Signal for an Intermediate Catch Event
+- /message POST -> Receive a Cloud Event that will be forwarded as a BPMN Message for an Intermediate Catch Event

 # Examples